stewyb314/trc/docs/design.md

 type commandOutput struct {
 	Id string           //command ID
-	File string         // path to the command output file Out chan string     // channel the file's content is written to Repo JobRepo        // Job Repository object
+	File string         // path to the command output file Out chan byte       // channel the file's content is written to Ctx context.Context // Cancel context
 }

-// ReadData does the following:
-// 1) open the command file
-// 2) read the contents from the file and write it to the Out channel
-// 3) when the end of the file is reached, check status of the job in the JobRepo.
-//     a) if the job is not running, exit
-//     b) if the job is still running:
-//          i) sleep for a short period of time
-//          ii) check if there is more data to read.
-//        This loop will continue until the job stops and the JobService updates the JobRepo status to anything other than running
-//
-// The idea is that the caller can start ReadData as a go function, read the results in the Out chan and stream the results back to the gRPC layer. func (c *commandOutput) ReadData(ctx context.Context) error
+func (c *commandOutput) ReadData() error

 ```

+When the JobServie returns the commandOutput, it adds the cancel function associated with commandOutput.Ctx.
+Once the command finishes executing, the JobSerivce calls the cancel function.

+The ReadData() function then:
+1. Reads data from the output file writing the contents to the Out channel until EOF is reached
+1. Sets a ticker for a short period of time
+1. Do a select on the ticker channel and the ctx.Done channel
+1. If the Done channel fires first, read any other data that may have come into the output file and exit
+1. If the ticker fires first, check the output file for more data to be read
+1. select on the ticker and ctx.Done channels
+1. repeat until the Done channel fires

 # <a name="_dp6btk223uz"></a>Jobs Repository
 The job repository preserves the state of each job.
 For this project, the jobs repository will be stored in memory.